-A required element for the purpose of tracking ad creative, the <UniversalAdId> is used to provide a unique creative identifier that is maintained across systems.
-This creative ID may be generated with an authoritative program, such as the AD-ID® program in the United States, or ClearCast in the UK, or by any company's creative ID registration system.
-Some countries may have specific requirements for ad-tracking programs.
+A required element for the purpose of tracking ad creative, the <universalAdId> is used to provide a unique creative identifier that is maintained across systems.
+This creative ID may be generated with an authoritative program, such as the AD-ID® program in the United States, or Clearcast in the UK.
+Some countries may have specific requirements for adtracking programs.